chirimoyas/gluetun-arrs/README.md

 Prowlarr: 9696
 ```

 16. I toggle all the options on.
-Click continue.
+Click on SSL tab.
-17. Under SSL
+17. If you're using Cloudflare, here are [directions to get a Let's Encrypt certificate from Cloudflare](https://www.reddit.com/r/unRAID/comments/kniuok/howto_add_a_wildcard_certificate_in_nginx_proxy/).
+18. I toggle all options except HSTS subdomains.
+Choose to request a new SSL certificate.
+Click Save.
+19. You should now be able to click on the subdomain that shows up in your NPM configuration and be brought straight to your servarr app.
+20. Repeat the setup for your other servarr apps.